PLSysSec/tweetnacl-ctwasm/README.md

 - Hashing
 	- implements SHA512

-The WebAssembly source code is to be found in the directory `src/wat/*`.
+The CT-Wasm source code can be found in the `src/wat/*` directory.

-- edit the Web Assembly code in `src/wat/*`
+### Build

-- run `npm run build` to build the JavaScript file `dist/wasmCode.js`
+Run `npm run build` to build the JavaScript file `dist/wasmCode.js`.
+You can also find a pre-built version of the library in our [pre-built release](https://github.com/PLSysSec/ct-wasm-spec/releases) under `tweetnacl-ctwasm.zip`.

-- open `index.html` in the browser in order to run `dist/wasmCode.js`
+### Run

+Open `index.html` with Chromium to run `dist/wasmCode.js`.
+Then open up the console to see the benchmark numbers.